Blackwellrbrt167/Robert-SOC-Build/architecture/Project_05_Create User_AD Group_ADD/Readme.md

 ## 🧩 Summary

-We created a test user account using the Active Directory Users and Computers (ADUC) console, placed the user in the appropriate Organizational Unit (OU), and added the account to a security group.
+I created a test user account using the Active Directory Users and Computers (ADUC) console, placed the user in the appropriate Organizational Unit (OU), and added the account to a security group.
 This type of administrative task ensures that domain users are structured for proper access, policy enforcement, and authentication within the enterprise environment.

 ---